mledlin/IBDC/Documents/GitExpectations.md

 **User Story Branches**

 Each user story should be implemented in a dedicated branch created from the latest version of dev.
-Subtasks should be tracked here through commits rather than additional branches.
+Subtasks should be tracked through additional branches.
 Merging into the dev branch requires at least one team member to review and approve the pull request.

 ## Development Workflow